 7. Outfit your baby with eco-friendly clothes

-While ensuring you only expose your baby’s skin to eco-friendly skin care products, you also want to make sure the clothes which they wear every day is also safe.
+While ensuring you only expose your baby’s skin to eco-friendly skincare products, you also want to make sure the clothes which they wear every day are also safe.
 Eco-friendly clothing brands use only the highest quality materials out there that are also environmentally friendly.

 When outfitting your baby with eco-friendly clothes, the best go-to materials to focus on include bamboo, hemp, organic cotton, linen, soy silk and cashmere, and cruelty-free wool.
 Not only do these materials promote a safer and healthier environment in general, but they also are known to be exceptionally safe for babies as well as people of all ages.

 8. Reduce your baby’s exposure to plastic products

 By far the largest perpetrator of pollution on this planet is plastic.
 Let’s face it, almost everything around us is either completely made of plastic or partially.
 This trend has continued to grow since it’s one of the cheapest and easiest materials to produce, even though it’s causing huge problems to our planet’s soil, water, and landfills.